cl91/NeptuneOS/readme.md

 operating system which comprises of a microkernel that implements basic process and memory management as well as IPC, and on top of which a "NT Executive" is implemented.
 The NT Executive is
 ...write this later.
-WE ARE RESTORING THE GLORY OF THE ORIGINAL NT DESIGN as an object oriented, message-passing based, client-server model microkernel OS.
+This section is unfinished.
+TODO!
+We hope to demonstrate that with modern progress in microkernel design that it is indeed possible to realize the original NT design as an object oriented, message-passing based, client-server model microkernel OS.